tcltk/tcl/doc/markdown/ObjectType.md

 *objPtr*'s *bytes* member is always NULL when it is called.
 It must always set *bytes* non-NULL before returning.
 We require the string representation's byte array to have a null after the last byte, at offset *length*, and to have no null bytes before that; this allows string representations to be treated as conventional null character-terminated C strings.
 These restrictions are easily met by using Tcl's internal UTF encoding for the string representation, same as one would do for other Tcl routines accepting string values as arguments.
 Storage for the byte array must be allocated in the heap by [Tcl\_Alloc][Alloc].
 Note that *updateStringProc*s must allocate enough storage for the string's bytes and the terminating null byte.

-The *updateStringProc* for Tcl's built-in double type, for example, calls Tcl\_PrintDouble to write to a buffer of size TCL\_DOUBLE\_SPACE, then allocates and copies the string representation to just enough space to hold it.
+The *updateStringProc* for Tcl's built-in double type, for example, calls [Tcl\_PrintDouble][PrintDbl] to write to a buffer of size TCL\_DOUBLE\_SPACE, then allocates and copies the string representation to just enough space to hold it.
 A pointer to the allocated space is stored in the *bytes* member.

 The *updateStringProc* member may be set to NULL, if the routines making use of the internal representation are written so that the string representation is never invalidated.
 Failure to meet this obligation will lead to panics or crashes when [Tcl\_GetStringFromObj][StringObj] or other similar routines ask for the string representation.